-Smart home is a setup where all the appliances and devices are connected through the internet and can be controlled remotely.
+The smart home is a setup where all the appliances and devices are connected through the internet and can be controlled remotely.
 It allows the users to control devices around their house from their smartphones or tablets.
-Also, the IoT based home security system could be triggered automatically based on the output of the sensor system embedded in the house.
+Also, the IoT-based home security system could be triggered automatically based on the output of the sensor system embedded in the house.

 Why is IoT based home security system required?

-Home is a place where we feel the most secure.
-But with the rise in crime it has become immensely important to guard our homes at all times especially when asleep or away.
-Not just the external factors, but our house remains vulnerable to mishaps that can happen due to gas leakage or fire breakout or flooding due to pipe leakage when we are absent.
+A home is a place where we feel the most secure.
+But with the rise in crime, it has become immensely important to guard our homes at all times especially when asleep or away.
+Not just the external factors, but our house remains vulnerable to mishaps that can happen due to gas leakage or fire breakout, or flooding due to pipe leakage when we are absent.
 With the advent of IoT in home automation, home security has become a very important feature, probably the most crucial one.

 Motion sensors in Automated home security systems